 Signs of Child Sexual Abuse

-The trauma of sexual abuse on a child can have can have a devastating impact.
-While everyone’s reaction is unique, trauma can change the way the victim feels about themselves, how they interact with others, and even how they experience the world around them.
+The trauma of sexual abuse on a child can have a devastating impact.
 Trauma is the forced reorganization of the brain.
-That is, it can actually change the hardwiring of the brain.
+It can change the way the victim feels about themselves, how they interact with others, and even how they experience the world around them.

-Physical signs of sexual abuse are less common in children.
-However, if you observe any of the following symptoms, take your child to the doctor immediately.
+Child abuse isn’t always visible, but sometimes there are indicators.
+If you observe any of the following symptoms, take your child to the doctor immediately.

 - Pain, discoloration, bruising, bleeding, or scabs around the mouth, genital, or anus